ScriptPup/ItyBityProjects/README.md

-# ItyBityProjects
+# TwitchHelpers

-Some small projects to solve very specific (but ultimately trivial) problems
+Some small projects to solve very specific things I wanted to be able to stream to Twitch.

 # OBS-local-server